The Ultimate Guide to Getting a Bartending Job in Hawaii

 Bartender wages in Hawaii fall under the tipped minimum wage employee category.
 The tipped minimum wage in Hawaii is $10.10 per hour.

-However, there is some additional regulation depending on how much the bartender makes in tips as well that can impact the overall wage due to a tip credit system.
+However, there is some additional regulation depending on how much the bartender makes in tips that can impact the overall wage due to a tip credit system.

 Bartenders (and all other tipped employees in Hawaii) must earn $19 per hour when hourly wage, tips, and state tip credit are applied.
-If this is not the case, the employer is responsible for paying the employee a flat $12 per hour wage and cannot take the tip credit.
+If not, the employer is responsible for paying the employee a flat $12 per hour wage and cannot take the tip credit.

 If you’re interested in bartending in other American states, we’ve written an article about bartending requirements across America here.